StephenCooper/async-angular-testing/README.md

 This repo contains a sample application that uses [AG Grid](ag-grid.com) to display a list of Olympic medal winners.
 This data can be filtered using the [Quick Filter Text](https://ag-grid.com/angular-data-grid/filter-quick/) feature as provided with the grid.

+It complements the dev.to article [Understanding async tests in Angular](https://dev.to/angular/understanding-async-tests-in-angular-f8n)

 ![Example Demo](./blog/filter-by-germany.gif)

 The application tests that we can filter our data to a specific country of interest.
 Our test will validate that: